kevinross/jsonrpc/README.md

     }
     results == [JSONRPCCLIENT instance, "world", "hello world", null, "hello world"]
     // results are .val calls, in order, followed by regular function calls

+We can also make async calls with a callback

+    client.echo.async("hello world", function(result){
+      console.log(result);  // result is simply the return value from the function call }

+We can't however do async batch calls as I have yet to figure out how to pass the correct "this" around